ImSwitch/ImSwitch/docs/gui.rst

 Scanning widget
 ----------------
-This module is designed for systems that need scanning in order to obtain an image.
+This module is designed for systems that need scanning for acquisition of an image.
-So far we have only implemented it with a Nidaq, but it could also be generalized to other DAQs.
+We have implemented it to be used with a Nidaq card, but it can also be generalized to other DAQs.
-In the config file the user specifies the lines to which the instruments are created and the ScanDesigner and SignalDesigner will create the signals to send.
+In the config file the user specifies the analog/digital lines to which the instruments are connected, and the ScanDesigner and SignalDesigner will create the analog/digital signals to send to them for scanning.
 Specific modalities can implement their own version of the designers, since they are abstract classes.

 .. image:: ./images/scanning-widget.png